STAR-Tsinghua/DTP-draft/draft-shi-quic-dtp.md

 * Block Size: A variable-length integer indicating the size of the block.
 * Block Priority: A variable-length integer indicating the priority of the block.
 * Block Deadline: A variable-length integer indicating the required transimission deadline.
 Dealine should be a duration in microseconds.
-* Start time stamp: An optional parameter to inform the receiver about the starting time of this block.
+* Start timestamp: An optional parameter to inform the receiver about the starting time of this block.
 This parameter may be helpful when the receiver wants to use the deadline information.
-The time stamp parameter SHOULD be the same format as [Unix timestamp](https://en.wikipedia.org/wiki/Unix_time).
+The timestamp parameter SHOULD be the same format as [Unix timestamp](https://en.wikipedia.org/wiki/Unix_time).
 The sender and receiver SHOULD do clock synchronization if they use this parameter.

-## Adjusted QUIC Frame: Timestamped ACK Frame {#timestamped-ack-frame}
+## New Frame: Timestamped ACK Frame {#timestamped-ack-frame}

-DTP add a new Time Stamp Parameter to QUIC ACK Frame.
-Timestamped ACK frames are sent by reveiver to inform senders of the time when the packet the peer is acknowledging is received and processed.
-ACK mechanism of DTP is almost the same with QUIC.
-The format of the Timestamped ACK frames is similar to that of the standard ACK Frames defined in section 19.3 of [QUIC]:
+DTP adds a new Timestamped ACK Frame, containing a timestamp to carry the timeliness information.
+The receiver sends Timestamped ACK Frame to inform the sender when a packet is received and processed.
+ACK mechanism of DTP is almost the same as QUIC.
+The format of Timestamped ACK frames is similar to the standard ACK Frames defined in section 19.3 of [QUIC] (As shown in {{ackq}}):

 ~~~
     0                   1                   2                   3
     0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1
    +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
-   |                     Largest Acknowledged (i)                ...
+   |                     Type (i) = 0x02..0x03                   ...
    +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
-   |                          Time Stamp (i)                     ...
+   |                     Largest Acknowledged (i)                ...
    +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
    |                          ACK Delay (i)                      ...
    +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+